Azure/FTA-WelcomeKits/hybrid/governance/ClusterMonitoring.md

-The page you are looking for has been moved to (this location)[https://mbrat2005.github.io/FTA-WelcomeKits//hybrid/governance/ClusterMonitoring]
+The page you are looking for has been moved to [https://aka.ms/FTA-WelcomeKit//hybrid/governance/ClusterMonitoring](https://aka.ms/FTA-WelcomeKit_Migration//hybrid/governance/ClusterMonitoring).
+Please update your references.